-(City) (Province))
+(City) (Province)

-On this day of, (Day) (Month), (Year)))))
+On this day (Day) of, (Month) (Year)

-(Signature of a Commissioner for taking Affidavits, Lawyer, Notary Public) (Signature of person making Declaration)
+nmissioner for taking yer, Notary Public)

 (Print Name)

+(Signature of person making Declaration)

 (Address)

+CANADA) IN THE MATTER O F

+PROVINCE OF BRITISH COLUMBIA))) (Deceased's Name)

+) (Claim Number)

+STATUTORY DECLARATION

+(There is a Will and Estate is Small and Probate Not Required)

+I, , residin g at

+(Full Name) (Ada SOLEMLY DECLA , dress)

+have personal knowledge of the matters set out in this Statutory Declaration.

+1. The Deceased,(Deceased's name) , passed away on the (Day) of, (Month)

+(Year)

-CANADA) IN THE MATTER OF PROVINCE OF BRITISH COLUMBIA) (Deceased's Name) A) ) (Claim Number) STATUTOR Y DECLARATION (There is a Will and Esta ate is Small and Probate Not Required) I,(Full Name) , residing at(Address), SOLEMLY DECLARE THAT: I have personal knowledge of the matters set t out in this Statutory Declaration.
-The Deceased,(Deceased's name) passed away on the of, ne) (Month) (Year) 2.
-The estate of the Deceased is small and probate is not required. the Deceased's will I am applying to proceed on behalf of the ontinue an appeal to the Workers' Compensation Appeal 4.
-If there is any other person who is also an Executor or Administrator of the Deceased's will, I have obtained their consent to initiate or continue an appeal to WCAT on behalf of the estate.
-5. Attached to this Statutory Declaration 5.
-Attached to this Statutory Declaration as "Exhibit A" is a copy of the Deceased's will.
+- 2. The estate of the Deceased is small and probate is not required. - As the Executor or Administrator of the Deceased's will I am applying to proceed on behalf of the Deceased's estate to initiate or continue an appeal to the Workers' Compensation Appeal Tribunal (WCAT). - 4.
+If there is any other person who is also an Executor or Administrator of the Deceased's will, I have obtained their consent to initiate or continue an appeal to WCAT on behalf of the estate. - 5.
+Attached to this Statutory Declaration as "Exhibit A" is a copy of the Deceased's will. - 6.
 I consent to the disclosure of this Statutory Declaration to the Workers' Compensation Board of British Columbia, operating as WorkSafeBC.

-I make this solemn declaration conscie same legal force and effect as if made un ntiously believing it to be true and knowing that it is of the nder oath.
-Declared before me at: (City) (Province)))) On this day of, (Day) (Month) (Year)))) (Signature of a Commissioner for taking Affidavits, Lawyer, Notary Public) (Signature of person making Declaration) (Print Name) (Address)
+I make this solemn declaration conscientiously believing it to be true and knowing that it is of the same legal force and effect as if made under oath.

+Declared before me at:

+(City) (Province)

+On this day of (Day) (Month), (Year)

+(Signature of a Commissioner for taking Affidavits, Lawyer, Notary Public)

+(Print Name)

+(Address)